stealth-devs/Stealth-SDC-Sem6/README features Branch.md

 # Stealth-SDC-Sem6

+Main menu scripts has been added for simple animation using two sprites

-Illustrator Vector Art has been added
+Unity Scene has been added
-1. All animals
-2. Main Menu with GIF